Town and Parish Councils and Parish Meetings

 Acceptance of office and register of financial and other interests

 All Councillors have to abide by a Code of Conduct which sets out which interests have to be declared.
 The Code of Conduct is made under S30 of the Localism Act 2011.
-In order to comply with the Parish Council's Code of Conduct, a Member must register his/her own disclosable pecuniary interests, other interests and state whether they have an sensitive interests together with those of their spouse or civil partner, or someone with whom they live as if they were their spouse or civil partner, with Eden District Council's Monitoring Officer within 28 days of his/her election or co-option on the register of interest form (PDF: 200 Kb / 6 pages).
+In order to comply with the Parish Council's Code of Conduct, a Member must register his/her own disclosable pecuniary interests, other interests, and state whether they have sensitive interests, together with those of their spouse or civil partner, or someone with whom they live as if they were their spouse or civil partner, with Eden District Council's Monitoring Officer, within 28 days of his/her election or co-option on the Register of Interests form (PDF: 200 Kb / 6 pages).
 Members must also declare any offers of gifts and hospitality and declare any changes within 28 days.
-Read the Register of Financial and Other Interests - A Guide and Checklist for Parish Council Clerks (PDF: 161 Kb / 2 pages)
+Read the Register of Financial and Other Interests - A Guide and Checklist for Parish Council Clerks (PDF: 161 Kb / 2 pages).